shawngerrard/simplify-bash-cli-commands/README.md

 2. You must be able to access your .bashrc script.
      - Usually the .bashrc script file is found in the home (~) directory.

-3. You must have Bitwarden CLI installed.
+3. You must have Bitwarden and AWS CLIs installed.

 4. This Git uses Nano as the default text editor - feel free to use any editor of your choice, but if you do, please take note of my Nano calls and update this accordingly.